VP2 and Vue Console Firmware

 - If the VP2 firmware is dated November 2005 AND the console was manufactured prior to April 2006 (see Manufacturing Code) then you can update to v1.90 but no later using the Direct from PC method.
 This will provide the LOOP2 packet feature. v1.90 is no longer available as a download from the Davis website but should be available from Davis Support via email.

-- If the VP2 console was manufactured during April 2006 or later then you should be able to update to the latest available version via a firmware download.
+- If the VP2 console was manufactured after 1st April 2006 then you should be able to update to the latest available version via a firmware download.
+(Davis say: The Inside Temp, Inside Hum, and Barometer readings will not appear if version 3.15 firmware is installed on consoles manufactured before April 2006.)

 - Vue consoles prior to revision MB (ie MA and older) should not be updated to firmware later than v3.00.
 Any attempt to update older Vue consoles to v4.18 or later is likely to stop Weatherlink loggers from working.